Cake Mix Cinnamon Rolls

 • Don’t add too much flour.
 Start with 4 cups (spoon the flour into the measuring cups and level it with a knife), then while the dough is kneading, add ¼ cup more flour at a time.
 The dough should be slightly tacky to the touch.
 A dry dough will lead to dry cinnamon rolls.
 The dough will be tacky and soft.
 It shouldn’t completely stick all over your hands, but if you touch it should feel tacky and not dry and floury.
 Don’t be tempted to keep adding flour!

 • This dough rises twice.
 Once right after kneading and then again after you roll the cinnamon rolls.
-You can read our tip son all about how to get dough to rise.
+Read our tips on all about how to get dough to rise.

 collage of cinnamon roll dough